-• Met or exceeded the qualifying standards on the ACT, SAT, TAAS, or TAKS tests: ACT: Composite score of 23 with a minimum score of 19 on both English and math is required for full exemption.
-Scores may be no more than 5 years old.

-SAT: Composite score of 1070 with a minimum score of 500 on both verbal and math is required for full exemption.
-Scores may be no more than 5 years old.

-\TAKS: A math score of 2200 or higher and a score of 2200 or higher on ELA with a writing subscore of 3.
-Scores may be no more that 3 years old.
+- 1. Met or exceeded qualifying standards on the ACT, SAT, TAAS, or TAKS tests: - a) ACT: Composite score of 23 with a minimum score of 19 on both English and math is required for full exemption.
+Scores may be no more than 5 years old. - b) SAT: Composite score of 1070 with a minimum score of 500 on both verbal and math is required for full exemption.
+Scores may be no more than 5 years old. - c) \TAKS: A math score of 2200 or higher and a score of 2200 or higher on ELA with a writing sub score of 3.
+Scores may be no more than 3 years old.

-• Partial TSI exemption
+2. Partial TSI exemption

-Students who meet one of the following testing criteria can be partially exempt from the TSI requirements.

-ACT Reading & Writing: Composite score of 23 or higher with a score of 19 or higher on the English subtest.
-Student must take the math section of a test approved for TSI purposes.

-ACT Math: Composite score of 23 or higher with a score of 19 or higher on the math subtest.
-Student must take the reading and writing sections of a test approved for TSI purposes.

-SAT Reading & Writing: Composite score of 1070 or higher with a score of 500 or higher on the verbal subtest.
-Student must take the math section of a test approved for TSI purposes.

-SAT Math: A composite score of 1070 or higher -with a score of 500 or higher on the math subtest.
-Student must take the reading and writing sections of a test approved for TSI purposes.

-Note:

-- 1. The composite score and the subtest scores must be earned on the same test administration. - 2.
-ACT and SAT partial exemptions are only valid for tests dated April 2004 or later.
+- a) Students who meet one of the following testing criteria can be partially exempt from the TSI requirements. - i) ACT Reading & Writing: Composite score of 23 or higher with a score of 19 or higher on the English subtest.
+Student must take the math section of a test approved for TSI purposes. - ii) ACT Math: Composite score of 23 or higher with a score of 19 or higher on the math subtest.
+Student must take the reading and writing sections of a test approved for TSI purposes. - iii) SAT Reading & Writing: Composite score of 1070 or higher with a score of 500 or higher on the verbal subtest.
+Student must take the math section of a test approved for TSI purposes. - iv) SAT Math: A composite score of 1070 or higher -with a score of 500 or higher on the math subtest.
+Student must take the reading and writing sections of a test approved for TSI purposes. - b) Note: The composite score and the subtest scores must be earned on the same test administration. - c) ACT and SAT partial exemptions are only valid for tests dated April 2004 or later.

+3. Exit Level Exemptions
-\Exit Level TAKS Reading & Writing: An ELA score of 2200 or higher with a writing subscore of 3 or higher.
-Student must take the math section of a test approved for TSI purposes.

-\Exit Level TAKS Math: A math score of 2200 or higher.
-'Student must take the reading and writing sections of a test approved for TSI purposes.

-\Exemptions earned with 11th grade Exit TAKS are permanent.
+- a) \Exit Level TAKS Reading & Writing: An ELA score of 2200 or higher with a writing sub score of 3 or higher.
+Student must take the math section of a test approved for TSI purposes. - b) \Exit Level TAKS Math: A math score of 2200 or higher.
+Student must take the reading and writing sections of a test approved for TSI purposes. - c) \Exemptions earned with 11th grade Exit TAKS are permanent.
 Tenth grade TAKS scores earn a temporary waiver which terminates with high school graduation.
 At that point, students must have qualifying scores from the Exit Level TAKS, ACT, SAT, or scores from an approved test for TSI purposes.

-For additional information on Texas Success Initiative policies or test dates at Trinity Valley Community College, contact the Testing Center at Athens or the Guidance Centers at Athens, Palestine, or Terrell.
+For additional information on Texas Success Initiative policies or test dates at TVCC, contact the Testing Center at Athens or the Guidance Centers at Athens, Palestine, or Terrell.